edreyer/Blog/content/blog/Algebraic-Data-Types-for-java-devs/index.md

     }
 }
 ```
 What happens if we were to add a new type of Listing?
-Let's say `AuctionListing`.
-We can add the new `AuctionListing` class and successfully compile our project.
-Our next task, if we're diligent, would be to search for all usages of `Listing` to see if business logic needs to be updated to accommodate our new `AuctionListing`.
+Let's say `EnterpriseListing`.
+We can add the new `EnterpriseListing` class and successfully compile our project.
+Our next task, if we're diligent, would be to search for all usages of `Listing` to see if business logic needs to be updated to accommodate our new `EnterpriseListing`.
 We'd have to carefully read the code at each search result to see if the logic requires modification.

 Wouldn't it be better if, just by adding the new type, all the touch points no longer compiled?
 No more searching and reading code.
 You'd have instant feedback on what code required updating.